How to Fix Nvidia Graphics Card Problems

 - Videos showing black screen

-- You hear loud noise from your PC
+- You hear a loud noise from your PC

 - Nvidia graphics card not detected by PC

 - Check PCI slot of Nvidia graphics card

 - Clean the dust inside your PC